-We actually do not know if this cave is just a fake or not.
-First there is no official homepage, the Wikipedia page is marked with a note that it does not comply to the Wikipedia standards.
-And finally google translates the name Keloğlan Mağarası with Stupid Cave.
-The number of pictures and even YouTube videos is overwhelming, so we decided to believe this cave really exists.
+When we first heard about this cave, we actually did not know if Keloğlan Mağarası was just a fake.
+First there is (until today )no official homepage, the Wikipedia page was marked with a note that it does not comply to the Wikipedia standards.
+And finally google translated the name Keloğlan Mağarası with Stupid Cave.
+But the number of pictures and even YouTube videos was overwhelming, so we decided to believe this cave really existed.

 Keloğlan Mağarası is located inside a limestone mountain ridge named Mt.
 Mali or Mt.
 Mally.
 This limestone is intensively karstified and contains numerous caves.
 Many of them were known to local sheperds, which used the mountain to graze their animals.
 The cave was first explored by the Maden Tetkik Arama (MTA), the government agency for mineral research and exploration.
 It was then decided to develop this cave as a show cave.

 The Kelogan Cave is rich in speleothems.
-The fossil passage which was developed is rather dry.
+The fossil passage which was developed for the show cave is rather dry.
 The lower part of the cave has a cave river which feeds a spring below the cave entrance.

 In 2012 the cave was examined by speleobiologists from the Universitat de Barcelona, the University of Erzincan, and Anadolu University.
 They discovered a new species of cave spider they named Typhlonesticus gocmeni in honour of Bayram Göçmen of the University of Ege, a distinguished Turkish biologist.
 The spider is about 3m long and yellowish or white, females are typically larger than males.